JakeWharton/jakewharton.com/_posts/2012-01-15-advanced-pre-honeycomb-animation.md

 NineOldAndroids library since it would be the one actually controlling the animation.

-Instead of attempting to integrate NineOldAndroids directly in our class or try to make the NineOldAndroids library aware of our class I chose an alternate route.
-Our animation class would act only as a proxy to the alpha and the `Transformation` object by exposing methods to allow changing the various properties that were introduced in Honeycomb.
+Instead of attempting to integrate NineOldAndroids directly in this custom class I chose to make it act only as a proxy to the alpha and the `Transformation` object by exposing methods to allow changing the various properties that were introduced in Honeycomb.

-In order to take the native behavior of view animation out of the equation, our custom class immediately sets two properties on itself: `setDuration(0)` and `setFillAfter(true)`.
+In order to take the native stepping of view animation out of the equation, our custom class immediately sets two properties on itself: `setDuration(0)` and `setFillAfter(true)`.
 This effectively disables the timer internally triggering the transformation and it allows the transformations that we make to be